Size: 5.2 Linear feet

-Collection Summary: The papers of painters Peter Hurd and Henriette Wyeth Hurd date from 1917 to 1989 and present an overview of their careers and their lives together.
-Writer and longtime family friend Paul Horgan, author of Peter Hurd: A Portrait Sketch from Life (Austin: University of Texas Press, 1965), also figures prominently in the collection.
+Summary: The papers of painters Peter Hurd and Henriette Wyeth Hurd measure 5.2 linear feet, date from 1917 to 1993, and present an overview of their careers and their lives together through correspondence, notes, writings, artwork, printed material, and photographs.

-Papers on reels 5125-5129 were donated 1991-1994 by Michael Hurd and Henriette Wyeth Hurd, the son and widow of Peter Hurd.
-An additional 1 ft. was donated in 1999 by the Henriette Wyeth Hurd estate (unmicrofilmed)
+The Peter Hurd and Henriette Wyeth Hurd papers were donated to the Archives of American Art in 1991 and 1994 by Michael Hurd and Henriette Wyeth Hurd, the son and widow of Peter Hurd.
+In 1999, an addition of 1.2 linear feet was donated by the Henriette Wyeth Hurd estate.